json to excel conversion

 Data Analysts

-You receive data in JSON format from APIs or databases but need to analyze it using Excel's powerful tools and functions.
+Receive data in JSON format from APIs or databases and need to analyze it using Excel's powerful tools and functions.

 Product Managers